grnet/synnefo/docs/source/devguide.rst

 ===========================  ==============================
-202 (Accepted)               The request has been accepted (not a data update) 204 (No Content)             The request succeeded (data updated) 411 (Length Required)        Missing ``Content-Length`` in the request 416 (Range Not Satisfiable)  The supplied range is invalid
+202 (Accepted)               The request has been accepted (not a data update) 204 (No Content)             The request succeeded (data updated) 409 (Conflict)               There are conflicting permissions (a conflicting sharing path will be included in the reply - in JSON format)
+411 (Length Required)        Missing ``Content-Length`` in the request 416 (Range Not Satisfiable)  The supplied range is invalid
 ===========================  ==============================